 Has your country established a practice of analysing, in consultation with the scientific and academic communities, trends in organized crime within its territory, the circumstances in which organized crime operates, as well as the professional groups and technologies involved (article 28, para.
 1)?

 Yes No

-If the answer is “Yes”, please provide examples .
+If the answer is “Yes”, please provide examples of such practice, as related to the offences covered by the Convention and the Protocols of which your State is a party.